EmmanuelCollegeStudentUnion/ecsu-web/content/info/society_funding.md

 											is gender specific sports.
 									</li>
 <li>Societies should advertise their presence and actively look for more
-											members, for example by running a stall at the freshersâ€™ fair.
+											members, for example by running a stall at the freshers’ fair.
 									</li>
 <li>The funding should be necessary for the running of the club.
 									</li>